lsst-dm/dm_dev_guide/communications/rfc.rst

 Withdrawing an RFC
 ------------------

-If the RFC *cannot* be adopted (by consensus, decision of the DM Configuration Control Board, or decision of the Assignee), then you can withdraw the RFC.
+If the RFC *cannot* be adopted (by consensus, decision of the DM Change Control Board, or decision of the Assignee), then you can withdraw the RFC.
 Click the **Withdraw** button on the RFC's JIRA issue page to do this.

 .. _rfc-implementing: